-In our opinion, the financial statements present fairly, in all material respects, the financial position of Gulfstream Acquisition 1 Corp. as at December 31, 2014 and 2013, and its financial performance and cash flows for the years ended December 31, 2014 and 2013 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Gulfstream Acquisition 1 Corp. as at December 31, 2015 and 2014, and its financial performance and its cash flows for the years ended December 31, 2015 and 2014 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.